 You must exercise a high degree of security awareness due to the security situation and ongoing political tensions.

 In recent years, the USA authorities have carried out many operations and arrests as a result of investigations into terrorist networks.

 Monitor local security alerts, news broadcasts and consular messages.
 Ensure that your travel documents and visas are valid and secured in a safe place.
 Carry a photocopy of your travel documents rather than the originals.
 Maintain a low profile, vary times and routes of travel and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly improve your comfort and safety.

 When applying for jobs in the USA, you must use English.
-Foreign job seekers are expected to have at least a basic understanding of English language because knowledge of English is consider necessary to cope with daily office life and life outside work.
-Not knowing English will put you at real disadvantage from the local job seekers.
+Foreign job seekers are expected to have at least a basic understanding of the English language because knowledge of English is considered necessary to cope with daily office life and life outside work.
+Not knowing English will put you at a real disadvantage from the local job seekers.

 Many people believe that having studied English at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.

 Most employers, who are subject to heavy fines if they hire illegally, will not offer a job to a foreigner who does not possess an American work permit.
 In addition, any work “on black” will never qualify you for the USA work permit.
 Furthermore, such unofficial employment can quite often lead to exploitative working conditions.
 If you are caught, you can be arrested and even deported.

 Many professions in the United States are regulated.
 Therefore, professionals will need to register with the appropriate regulatory body before being allowed to work legally in the USA.
 Licensing varies from state to state.